FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 //...
 ```

 Again head over to http://localhost:8081/.
-As you can see, since we have removed `email`, we are now seeing the "you are not not logged in" message.
+As you can see, since we have removed `email`, we are now seeing the "you are not logged in" message.

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/welcome-screen-hardcoded-no-email.png" alt="The welcome screen with hardcoded data, but no email." class="img-fluid" figure=false %}